mindproof24/SC_Graph_Agent/README.md

 [Guiding Message] : This dataset is mouse.
 Use organism="mouse".
 ```

-Guidance becomes part of the analysis trajectory and should therefore be
-retained when reporting or auditing an interactive case study.

 ## Reproducing the analyses

 The [`reproducibility/`](reproducibility/) directory separates the workflows